 I have the great honor of serving on the House Judiciary Committee.
 The Judiciary Committee has jurisdiction over a wide range of issues including crime, civil rights and civil liberties, immigration, bankruptcy, antitrust, intellectual property, and all constitutional amendments.

-I currently serve as Ranking Member of the Constitution and Civil Justice Subcommittee, which handles constitutional amendments, Federal civil rights, ethics in government, medical malpractice and product liability and other issues.
+I currently serve as Chairman of the Subcommittee on the Constitution, Civil Rights and Civil Liberties, which handles constitutional amendments, Federal civil rights, ethics in government, medical malpractice and product liability and other issues.

-Below are some of the bills I have introduced relating to issues before the Judiciary Committee:
+Below are some of the legislation I have worked on relating to issues before the Judiciary Committee:

 Protecting Civil Rights

-Congressman Cohen introduced the Police Training and Independent Review Act (H.R.
-2302) with Congressman Lacy Clay (D-MO) whose district includes Ferguson, Missouri.
+As the Chairman on the House Judiciary Committee’s Subcommittee on the Constitution and Civil Justice, Congressman Cohen is working to protect civil rights as well as reform the criminal justice system to make it more fair.
+He has introduced several bills to improve police practices including the Police Training and Independent Review Act, which he introduced with Congressman Lacy Clay (D-MO) whose district includes Ferguson, Missouri, and Senator Tammy Duckworth (D-IL).
 The legislation creates an incentive for states to require independent investigation and prosecution of incidents in which police use of deadly force results in a death or injury.
-It also requires sensitivity training at on ethnic and racial bias, cultural diversity, and interactions with the disabled, mentally ill, and new immigrants.
-The bill has been endorsed by the National Association for the Advancement of Colored People (NAACP) and the Chicago Tribune.
+It also requires sensitivity training on ethnic and racial bias, cultural diversity, and interactions with the disabled, mentally ill, and new immigrants.
+The bill is supported by the National Association for the Advancement of Colored People (NAACP).

-Congressman Cohen is a cosponsor of the Voting Rights Advancement Act of 2015 (H.R.
-2867).
+The Congressman is a cosponsor of the Voting Rights Amendment Act to restore the Voting Rights Act after the Supreme Court struck down portions of it in Shelby County v.
+Holder by establishing a new, nationwide coverage formula for preclearance, as well as the Voting Rights Advancement Act.
 This bill restores the Voting Rights Act after the Supreme Court struck down portions of it in Shelby County v.
 Holder, and makes improvements to the underlying law.
 This bill updates the Voting Rights Act by restoring the preclearance requirement and adds a new coverage formula that would initially include 13 states but can be adjusted over time as conditions warrant.

 Fighting Crime and Seeking Justice

-Congressman Cohen is a cosponsor of the Accidental Firearms Transfers Reporting Act of 2015 (H.R.
-3125).
-This bill requires the Federal Bureau of Investigation to report the number of guns transferred as a result of a failure to complete a background check within three days, as well as what occurred after it was discovered that someone received a gun who was ineligible to have received it.
+Congressman Cohen is a cosponsor of the Accidental Firearms Transfers Reporting Act to require the Federal Bureau of Investigation to report the number of guns transferred as a result of a failure to complete a background check within three days, as well as what occurred after it was discovered that someone received a gun who was ineligible to have received it, a cosponsor of a resolution to establish a Select Committee on Gun Violence Prevention, and a cosponsor of the Gun Violence Research Act to give the Centers for Disease Control (CDC) the authority to research the causes injuries due to gun violence as well as ways to prevent them.
+It will also improve the National Violent Death Reporting System and enable health care providers to report threats of violence.
+It also requires the Department of Health and Human Services to report to Congress on the effects of gun violence on mental health in minority communities.

 Congressman Cohen recommended U.S. Attorney Ed Stanton to President Barack Obama for nomination to the U.S. District Court for the Western District of Tennessee.
 The president nominated Stanton, and the Senate Judiciary Committee approved his nomination on October 29, 2015.
 Stanton’s nomination is now awaiting consideration before the full Senate.